You watch Roger Federer play, He is Tai Chi in motion, Perfect harmony and balance. Fluid movements.

 Started in high school playing.
 Played with wooden racquets.
 Learned technique.
 Watched McEnroe, Borg, Lendl, Sampras, Agassi, Federer, Nadal, Djokovic.
 Watching to learn and adapt.
 Playing singles & doubles.
 Took tennis vacations.
 Private tennis lessons.
 Worked on specific tennis exercises.
 Injuries to arm, foot, back.
 Physical therapy to overcome those injuries.
 Started teaching youth and then adults.

-I have studied Tai Chi over 10 years.
+I have studied Tai Chi over 15 years.
 Studied under 3 masters.
 My current Sifu master is from China and is the Yang style.
-His style is for street fighting.
+His style is for self protection during a street fight.
+Health benefits will become apparent as your body and mind becomes one.
+Your breathing and inner energy flows together.

 Incorporating Tai Chi into tennis.
 When you look at Roger Federer, he is Tai Chi in motion.
 Very balanced and fluid.
 Tai Chi will help you achieve balance and conserve energy.

 Tai Chi is $50 per hour.
 You come to me in Arlington.
-We practice in a gym room.
+We practice in a gym room / in the park.
 You get one on one instruction.

 People saw me hitting with others & just asked if I was accepting students.
 I encourage others to play better so alot of folks liked that.

-People saw me doing the Tai Chi forms and wanted to learn.
+People saw me doing the Tai Chi forms and wanted to learn how they could move gracefully and balanced.

 Look for someone who understands you, your game, what do you want to improve on.
 Make sure your personalities are in sync.
 Are you willing to do the work to improve.
 Having a lesson once a week without putting in the homework to improve physically, mentally, and game wise, you will not get better.

 For Tai Chi, you must have someone teach Qi Qong and Tai Chi together.
+You want someone to help you strengthen your internal organs: brain, heart, liver, lungs, spleem.
+Someone who knows application, theory, internal energy, not just the form movements.
 They go hand in hand.
-Without the two, you are wasting your time.
+Without all the above, you are wasting your time & money.

 Do you have the desire to improve?
+What areas do you think you need to work on to improve yourself.
 Do you have the physical time to allocate to getting better.
 Can you do specific exercises to strengthen your body.
 Can you commit to this activity for a long period of time to improve yourself.